ruqiang826/fkp_lasagne/README.md

 >     999       0.00046       0.00135      0.33906  1.35s
 >    1000       0.00046       0.00135      0.33874  1.35s

 so does model5 vs model3. valid loss of "0.00118" is the best outcome until now.
+It get a score of 3.20 and ranking 31st.
 >  output of model5:
 >     993       0.00071       0.00118      0.60333  1.37s
 >     994       0.00072       0.00118      0.60583  1.37s